ksevindik/ksevindik.github.io/_posts/2016-02-17-factory-method-pattern-implementation-of-spring-factorybean.md

+---
+layout: post
-# Factory Method Pattern Implementation of Spring: FactoryBean
+title: Factory Method Pattern Implementation of Spring: FactoryBean
+author: Kenan Sevindik
+---

 Factory method pattern aims to encapsulate object creation process within a separate method in your system.
 That’s why it is called as so.
 Factory methods can be created as either static or instance methods within a class.
 In Spring